By Justin Hogg

 I remember even as a teenager who had made many people poor playlists already that I rejected this.
 To my teenage mind, something felt a bit too, oh what’s the word?
 Authentic.

 This idea of keeping sound worlds separate belongs to Nick Hornby’s High Fidelity.
 As the protagonist writes on his rules of mixtape making, “. . . you can’t have white music and black music together, unless the white music sounds like black music.”
-So the white music has to “sound like black music,” which fits perfectly into the reality as old as whites enslaving Africans itself — of whites taking African/black culture only for the purposes of imitation and entertainment in their own white circles.
-In Hornby’s mixtape world, white music always precedes black music.
-It is insisted linguistically in this passage.
+So the white music has to “sound like black music,” which fits perfectly into a reality as old as whites enslaving Africans itself — that of whites taking African/black culture only for the purposes of imitation and entertainment in their own white circles.
+In Hornby’s mixtape world white music always precedes black music.
+This is emphasized in this passage.
 It couldn’t be black music that sounds like white music, because for one, what does white music sound like, and secondly, the organization of white succeeding black sets forth and entertains a racist imaginary- blacks only imitated whites in response to minstrelsy and blackface, only in response to their enslavement, subjugation and loss of human dignity.
 The white man wasn’t a concept until African slaves arrived on his boat with shackles, though he asserts that he was a concept before this interaction.
 Whiteness must always appear first for its own survival.
 Black music must be locked into the sole position of succession, of only being after and in relation to white music though it purports to be otherwise.
 Thus, the imitative formula to playlist making established by Hornby’s protagonist demonstrates the necessity of whiteness not only to appear first (in the linguistic orientation of the quoted passage) but ultimately, its need of black culture to legitimate itself.

 The implications of a white supremacist authenticity in playlist making are at stake here.
 As I’ve already stated, I reject authenticity in the realm of music as evidenced through the form of cover songs.
 The act of covering a song taps into latent cultural materials that extend beyond just the musical object and into the communities of people who form and are formed by that music.
 A rejection of authenticity in music however, is not an endorsement of appropriation.
 Cover songs can of course be appropriative, but where stark appropriation takes to fill a lack, generative cover songs take and learn to accumulate, expand, and assemble new sounds.
 These newly assembled sounds have the potential to map out a shared sound world that doesn’t adhere to the neoliberal conception of diversity, namely, a representation of different cultures through a number of checked boxes that serve only the appearances of white supremacy.